a0xnirudh/docs/pages/Administration/manage_users.md

 {% include image.html file="user_management.png" alt="managing users in kurukshetra" caption="Managing users in kurukshetra" max-width=850%}

-Eixisting users can be granted admin privilages by just ticking the tickbox next to the users name.
+Eixisting users can be granted admin privilages by just ticking the tickbox next to the user's name.

 {% include important.html content="
 Extensive care must be taken while adding new administrators because of the fact that an administrator also have the privilage to remove admin privileges of other administrators.%}